-SAT drops plans for home exam amid technology concerns
+SAT drops plans for home exam amid internet access concerns

 “There are more important things than tests right now,” said David Coleman, CEO of the College Board.
 “In making these difficult decisions we focused on reducing the anxiety that students and families are experiencing this year.”

 The College Board announced the change weeks after thousands of students ran into technical glitches while trying to submit online versions of the company’s Advanced Placement exams.
-About 15,550 of the more than 3 million timed tests taken at home resulted in errors, according to data from the College Board.
+Nearly 20,000 of the more than 4.6 million timed tests taken at home resulted in errors, according to data from the College Board.
 Students who were unable to submit their tests will likely have to retake them, officials said.

 For the SAT, the company is asking colleges to accept test scores as late as possible, to give equal consideration to students who were unable to take the test because of the coronavirus, and to recognize that students may have been unable to retake the test.